mncc8337/mikrokontroller-stuff/readme.md

-# esp32 stuff
+# mikrokontroller stuff
-some mini esp32 projects, developed using platformio.
+some mini micro controller projects (mainly esp32 and rasberry pi pico), developed using platformio.
 see individual project for schematic and usage.
 ## running
 to build do `pio run --target upload`